Simon-McIntosh/nakasvr/README.md

 pip install .[server]
 ```
 ### Client install
 Create and activate the client-side virtual environment.
 This environment may take any name / location.
-We select the same name as used for the se
+Here, we select the same name as used for the server side install.
 ```sh
 python -m venv ~/.venv/nakasvr
 . ~/.venv/nakasvr/bin/activate
 ```
+Install the client environment.
 ```sh
 pip install .[client]
 ```

-Server

 ## Use
 Connection of a local Spyder IDE to a remote client requires the launch of a Spyder kernel on the server side.
 This is managed using the following script

 ###
 ```sh